 If you have moved into a residence hall please notify your hall’s Resident Director about updating your address in the University’s system.
-Please update your local phone number to us by submitting an Address Change Form.
-Check the details above for the correct U.S. Address format.
+Please update your local phone number to us by submitting an Address Change Form for International Students.

 How do I update my U.S. local address and phone number if I live off campus?

-If you have moved to a new apartment or a new house, please update your contact information within 10 days of moving.
-Follow the images below as a guide when you fill out the address form.
+If you have moved to a new apartment or a new house, please update your contact information within 10 days of moving by submitting an Address Change Form for International Students.

 If you wish to apply for a Connecticut Driver’s License or a Connecticut State ID, you will need to visit the Department of Motor Vehicles (DMV).
 The closest DMV to UB is located at: